Complex dynamics in adaptive phase oscillator networks: Simulations for oscillators

 \section{Simulations for $N=50$ oscillators}

 In Sec.~\ref{sec:analysis}, we have studied in detail the behavior of the system~\eqref{eq:reducedmodel} for $N=2$ oscillators.
-The question abounds whether some of the behavior with only $N=2$ two oscillators carries over to a larger version of the system with $N=50$ oscillators.
+The question abounds whether some of the behavior observed for only $N=2$ oscillators carries over to a larger version of the system with $N=50$ oscillators.
 In order to address this question we restrict our attention to the simplest case with parameters $\alpha=\beta=0,\epsilon=0.2$, (see Figs.~\ref{fig:2Dbif},~\ref{fig:2Dstab} for the results obtained for $N=2$).
-While we could tune the frequency mismatch $\omega$ between the two oscillators, for the many oscillator system, we let the intrinsic frequencies $\omega_l$ follow a normal distribution with zero mean and standard deviation $\sigma$.
+For two oscillators we could tune the frequency mismatch, $\omega$; for the many oscillator system, we instead let the intrinsic frequencies $\omega_l$ follow a normal distribution with zero mean and standard deviation $\sigma$.
 Furthermore, instead of drawing these frequencies randomly, we constructed them via a an equidistant set of points mapped to the interval $[-3\sigma, 3\sigma]$ via the inverse error function.
-This symmetrization eliminates potential random effects that might otherwise obscure the dynamic effects we are interested in, such as to render comparison to the case of $N=2$ more immediate.
+This symmetrization eliminates potential random effects that due to finite size effects might otherwise obscure the dynamic effects we are interested in, such as to render comparison to the case of $N=2$ more immediate.

 We study the dynamic asymptotic behavior of this system on a grid in $(\sigma,a)$ parameter space, the results of which are summarized in Fig.~\ref{fig:N50}(a).
-We may distinguish four states: two stationary states, the (frequency-)locked state (\lblL), the antipodal state (\lblAP, which is a special kind of locked state); and two oscillatory states, partial coherence (\lblpartial) and drift (\lbldr).
-The frequency-locked state (where all $\d\phi_l/\d t ,\d{\kappa_{lm}}/d t$ tend to zero after some transient) and the drift state (where all $\d{\phi_l}/\d t$ stay non-zero) were already observed for the $N=2$ system (\lblL\ and \lbldr\ states, respectively).
-Note that the partially coherent state can be interpreted as a mixture of both \lblL\ and \lbldr\ states, in the sense that the $N$ oscillators are split into a frequency-locked and a drifting subset --- naturally, this state requires $N>2$ in order to be observed.
+We may distinguish four states: the (frequency-)locked state (\lblL) and the antipodal state (\lblAP), two frequency-locked states where all $\d\phi_l/\d t ,\d{\kappa_{lm}}/d t$ tend to zero after some transient,; a drift (\lbldr) state with all oscillator phases drifting a part; and the partial \highlight{synchrony} state (\lblpartial) which can be seen as a mixture of both \lblL\ and \lbldr\ states, in the sense that the $N$ oscillators are split into a frequency-locked and a drifting subset.
+We describe these states in the order of appearance as we increase $\sigma$ for $a=1.7$ as shown in Fig.~\ref{fig:N50}.